paulocaldas/stranded-ASE/README.md

 Overall, it’s safe to enable `--waspOutputMode` by default, then the vW tag to filter reads only when reference bias matters (e.g., in ASE or imprinting studies); otherwise, you can ignore it and use all reads normally.
 But this procedure increases runtime and is only necessary for allele-specific analyses.

+Note: the `--varVCFfile` should be the same filtered VCF generated in Step 1 (`filename.HET.SNPs.vcf.gz`), ensuring consistency between alignment correction and variant counting and reduces this to only the sites that actually matter for ASE — typically 10-20x fewer positions, making alignment faster (comparing to using the unfiltered VCF).

-### 2. Add Read Groups to BAM Files (if missing)
+### 3. Add Read Groups to BAM Files (if missing)
-GATK4 tools require properly formatted read groups in your BAM files to function correctly and ensure accurate downstream analysis (e.g., duplicate marking, variant calling, quality control).
+GATK4 tools require properly formatted read groups in BAM files to function correctly.
-If your bam file does not contain read groups, you will get an error message.
+ASEReadCounter will fail with an error if read groups are missing or malformed.

 To verify if your BAM file already contains read group information, use the following command:

 `samtools view -H your_input.bam | grep '^@RG'` <br>

 If this command produces no output (or an incorrect output) you need to add or replace read groups. <br>

 If it shows well-defined @RG lines, you can skip this step. <br>

-*Run the wrapper for GATK's AddOrReplaceReadGroups.*
+**Run the wrapper for GATK's AddOrReplaceReadGroups.**

 `bash /src/run-addReadGroup.sh <filename.bam> <sample_name>`

-The only required argument here is the rgsm_value (sample name) that will be added to the Read Group.  <br>
-It is critical because it **MUST match the sample column name in your VCF file for subsequent analysis steps**. <br>
+The only required argument here is the rgsm_value (sample name) that will be added to the Read Group.
+It is critical because it **MUST match the sample column name in your VCF file for subsequent analysis steps**.
 This script will create a new BAM file (filename.RG.bam) in the same directory as your input file. <br>

 Optional Arguments: <br>
 --rgid <ID>: Read Group ID (ID tag).
 Default: base name of input BAM. <br>